 Conclusions

-As we note above that there can be a different graphical representation of stock valuation.
-The primary reason we use such graphs is to comply with save time for the clients and make the research report or pitch book a time saving and effective document.
+As we noted above, there can be a different graphical representation of stock valuation.
+We use such graphs to save time for the clients and make the research report or pitch book a time-saving and effective document.
 You will find the four types of valuation graphs in a majority of the tier-1 brokerage firm research reports.
-I had worked earlier at JPMorgan as an equity research analyst and found the Football field graph and Scenario graph to be the most useful representation for clients.
-You can use these in Ratio analysis Graphs too.
+I had worked earlier at JPMorgan as an equity research analyst and found the football field and scenario graphs to be the most useful representation for clients.
+Of course, you can use these in ratio analysis graphs too.

 What’s Next?

-If you learned something new or enjoyed the post, please leave a comment below.
+If you learned something new or enjoyed the post, please comment below.
 Let me know what you think.
 Many thanks, and take care.